 So I consider the claim very suspect that William Bowdoin (b. ca. 1715) was connected to John Bowdoin "Jr." or to the Peter Bowdoin family at all.
-In addition to the lack of supporting evidence, anecdotal Y-DNA evidence indicates that several other French Baudouin or Beaudoin families who settled in French Canada, claiming origins in La Rochelle, France, whence the Peter Bowdoin family is also believed to have come, match each other in the haplogroup G-P303, but do not match the tested descendants of William Bowdoin (b.
-1740), who are in haplogroup I-FTE13532, or any other Bowden or Bowdoin family who has tested from Virginia or North Carolina.7
+In addition to the lack of supporting evidence, anecdotal Y-DNA evidence indicates that several other French Baudouin or Beaudoin families who settled in French Canada, claiming origins in La Rochelle, France, whence the Peter Bowdoin family is also believed to have come, match each other in the haplogroup G-P303, but do not match any other Bowden or Bowdoin family who has tested from Virginia or North Carolina.